-- 1. Is given sufficient authority and control to oversee and monitor the successful implementation and effectiveness of the LRE Corporate Compliance Plan, including all seven LRE Corporate Compliance Program Elements plus an annual Risk Assessment. - Has primary responsibility of advising LRE's Chief Executive Officer (CEO), Board of Directors, and Executive Team of compliance risks related to strategic and operational decisions and operation of the LRE Corporate Compliance Program. - 3.
+- 1. Is given sufficient authority and control to oversee and monitor the successful implementation and effectiveness of the LRE Corporate Compliance Plan, including all seven LRE Corporate Compliance Program Elements. - 2.
+Has primary responsibility of advising LRE's Chief Executive Officer (CEO), Board of Directors, and Executive Team of compliance risks related to strategic and operational decisions and operation of the LRE Corporate Compliance Program. - 3.
 Serves as the Chair of the Compliance Regional Operations Advisory Team (ROAT) and the LRE Compliance Oversight Committee (COC). - 4.
-Reports status of implementation of the LRE Corporate Compliance Plan and its related compliance activities as well as any needs of the LRE Corporate Compliance Program to LRE CEO and/or Board of Directors. - Recommends revisions to the LRE Corporate Compliance Program and Plan, inclusive of all eight Corporate Compliance Program Elements, as well as the Compliance Policies and Procedures. - 6.
+Reports status of implementation of the LRE Corporate Compliance Plan and its related compliance activities as well as any needs of the LRE Corporate Compliance Program to LRE CEO and/or Board of Directors. - 5.
+Recommends revisions to the LRE Corporate Compliance Program and Plan, inclusive of all seven Corporate Compliance Program Elements, as well as the Compliance Policies and Procedures. - 6.
 Provides consultative support to Member CMHSPs and Network Providers, as requested. - 7.
 Is responsible for the day-to-day operations of the LRE Corporate Compliance Program. - 8.
-Assures compliance training and education efforts for LRE staff, Member CMSHPs and Network Provider is completed annually. - 9.
+Assures compliance training and education efforts for LRE staff and LRE Board of Directors are completed annually. - 9.
 Assures PIHP is aware of evolving federal requirements and MDHHS contractual obligations and standards and ensuring compliance. - 10.
-Coordinates and oversees investigations, audits, and monitoring activities.
+Coordinates and oversees investigations, audits, and monitoring activities. - 11.
+Coordinates with LRE Operations, Human Resources, and other relevant departments regarding LRE Staff, Member CMHSPs, and Network Providers credentialing and recredentialing including but not limited to certifications, licensures, criminal background checks, sanctions checks, etc.